Babylon1999/woocommerce-google-sheets-integration/README.md

 # WooCommerce Google Sheets Integration

 A simple plugin to automatically send your WooCommerce store orders to a Google Sheet.
-This plugin is not intended to be a user-friendly solution but rather a starter kit for developers working on a similar solution.
+There's no JS, no css, no settings page, just a single php file (less than 110 lines of code).

 ## Requirements